fabioturazzi/DatabaseDesign/README.md

 ```

 ## Future Development:
-This database can be use in conjunction with internal softwares in order to provide better UI for users.
+This database can be use in conjunction with internal software in order to provide better UI for users.